Búsqueda de Editorial : SEAFORTH PUBLISHING (ORIM)

 $329.00

-“Simply the best reference for any model maker” on the most instantly recognizable British battleships in history (Warship World).
-The ShipCraft series provides in-depth information about building and modifying model kits of famous warship types.
-Lavishly illustrated, each book takes the modeler through a brief history of the subject class, highlighting differences between si...
+The 'ShipCraft' series provides in-depth information about building and modifying model kits of famous warship types.
+Lavishly illustrated, each book takes the modeller through a brief history of the subject class, highlighting differences between sisterships and changes in their appearance over their careers.
+This includes paint schemes and camouflage, featuring colour profile...

 $229.00